merry-berry-acai/docs/README.md

   - **Customise Order:** This process receives "Customisation Selections" from Alice and uses this input to manage order customisation details.
 It provides (Customised Item Options) back to Alice.
   - **Add to Cart:** This process handles the "Add Item to Cart Request" from Alice, updating the cart items.
 It sends (Cart Update Confirmation) back to Alice.
   - **View Cart:** This process handles the "View Cart Request" from Alice, retrieving cart details.
 It provides (Cart Items & Summary) back to Alice.
   - **Place Order:** This process handles the "Place Order Request" from Alice.
-It receives "Payment Information" and "Promo Code" data, interacts with the "Validate Promo Code" and "Process Payment" processes, and stores order details in the MongoDB data store.
+It receives "Payment Information" and "Process Payment" processes, and stores order details in the MongoDB data store.
 It sends (Order Confirmation) back to Alice.
-  - **Validate Promo Code:** This process receives "Promo Code" data from the "Place Order" process.
-It retrieves promo codes from the MongoDB data store and provides (Validation Result) back to the "Place Order" process.
   - **Process Payment:** This process receives "Payment Information" from the "Place Order" process and interacts with the "Payment Gateway" to process the payment.
 It receives (Payment Status) from the "Payment Gateway" and provides (Payment Result) back to the "Place Order" process.
   - **Track Order Status:** This process handles the "Order Tracking Request" from Alice.
 It retrieves order status from the MongoDB data store and provides (Order Status Updates) back to Alice.
   - **User Authentication:** This process handles the "Auth Request [Login/Register]" from Alice, verifying user credentials against data in MongoDB.
 It provides (Auth Token [JWT]) back to Alice.
-  - **Submit Review:** This process handles the "Submit Review & Rating" from Alice.
-It stores user reviews and ratings in the MongoDB data store and provides (Review Submission Confirmation) back to Alice.
-  - **View Reviews:** This process handles the "View Reviews Request" from Alice.
-It retrieves product reviews from the MongoDB data store and provides (Display Product Reviews) back to Alice.

 - **Data Store (Data at Rest):** Represented as an open-ended rectangle, this is where the system stores persistent data.
 In our DFD, we have:

-  - **MongoDB Database:** This data store holds various collections including Menu Data, Order Details, Promo Codes, User Credentials, and User Reviews & Ratings.
+  - **MongoDB Database:** This data store holds various collections including Menu Data, Order Details and User Credentials.
 It serves as the central repository for the application's persistent data.

 - **Data Flows (Data in Motion):** Represented as arrows, these indicate the movement of data between external entities, processes, and data stores.
 The arrows are labeled to clearly indicate the data being transferred.
 Examples include:

   - `Menu Item Request` (from Alice to "Browse Menu Items")
   - `Display Menu Items` (from "Browse Menu Items" to Alice)
-  - `Retrieve Menu Data` (from "Browse Menu Items" and "Validate Promo Code" and "View Reviews" to MongoDB)
+  - `Retrieve Menu Data` (from "Browse Menu Items")
   - `Customisation Selections` (from Alice to "Customise Order")
   - `Cart Update Confirmation` (from "Add to Cart" to Alice)
   - `Get Cart Details` (from "View Cart" to "Add to Cart")